Category Archives: Prussian Royals

 Alexandra Feodorovna with her two eldest children Maria and Alexander; Credit – Wikipedia

 Alexandra and Nicholas’ marriage was truly built upon love and they found great pleasure in each other’s company.
 Alexandra studied Russian customs and language with the foremost poet of the time, Vasily Andreyevich Zhukovsky.
-She never really mastered Russian because the Imperial Family spoke German (the current empress and dowager empress both came from German royal houses) and all their correspondence was in French.
+She never mastered Russian because the Imperial Family spoke German (the current empress and dowager empress both came from German royal houses) and all their correspondence was in French.
 Alexandra had a good relationship with her mother-in-law Dowager Empress Maria Feodorovna (born Sophia Dorothea of Württemberg) but not with her sister-in-law Empress Elizabeth Alexeievna (born Luise of Baden).
 The problems between the two sisters-in-law may stem from Empress Elizabeth Alexeievna’s childlessness and Alexandra Feodorovna’s quickly growing family.

 Alexandra Feodorovna, 1817; Credit – Wikipedia

 Because Nicholas’ eldest brother Alexander I, Emperor of All Russia had no surviving children, the second brother Grand Duke Konstantin Pavlovich was the heir to the throne.
 Konstantin had married Juliane of Saxe-Coburg-Saalfeld in 1796.
-Juliane was very unhappy in the marriage, separated from Konstantin in 1799, and went back to her homeland permanently in 1801.
+Juliane was very unhappy in the marriage, separated from Konstantin in 1799, and returned to her homeland permanently in 1801.
 In 1814, Konstantin tried to reconcile with Juliana but was firmly rebuffed.
 In 1815, Konstantin started a relationship with Polish noble Joanna Grudzińska, Princess of Łowicz.
-Finally, in 1820, after 19 years of separation, Konstantin and Juliana’s marriage was officially annulled by Alexander I. Two months later, Grand Duke Konstantin morganatically married Joanna Grudzińska.
-However, in order for Alexander I to give his approval to the marriage, Konstantin was required to forfeit his rights to the Russian throne in favor of his younger brother Nicholas.
+Finally, in 1820, after 19 years of separation, Konstantin and Juliana’s marriage was annulled by Alexander I. Two months later, Grand Duke Konstantin morganatically married Joanna Grudzińska.
+However, for Alexander I to give his approval to the marriage, Konstantin was required to forfeit his rights to the Russian throne in favor of his younger brother Nicholas.
 The decision was kept secret and was known only to a very close circle in Saint Petersburg.

 When Alexander I told Alexandra and Nicholas that they were to be Emperor and Empress, they were taken aback.
 Nicholas wrote, describing his feelings, “My wife and I remained in a position which I can liken only to the sensation that would strike a man if he were going calmly along a comfortable road sown with flowers and with marvelous scenery on all sides when, suddenly, an abyss yawns wide beneath his feet, and an irresistible force draws him into it, without allowing him to step back or turn aside.”